RETURN TO CONTENTS PAGE

 At this point the story moves to:

-James Lyon (born 1821, son of Christopher Lyon and Ruth), labourer, married (at East Hatley, 16th September 1844) Elizabeth YARROW, of East Hatley, a minor.
+James Lyon (born 1821, son of Christopher Lyon and Ruth), labourer, married (at East Hatley, 16th September 1844) Elizabeth YARROW, of East Hatley, a minor, witnessed by George Clark and Sarah Yarrow (Elizabeth's sister).

 Several Croydon families moved to Leeds around the 1850’s for work.
 James Lyon and his family moved down some time between May 1855 (when a child was baptised at Croydon) and June 1857 (when a child was baptised at Burley).
 The family was now known as Lyons.
 Years later, Francis said he walked from Croydon to Leeds.